 Required by law, this vaccine protects dogs against rabies — a fatal disease that can spread to people and other animals.
 We offer both 1-year and 3-year options based on your dog’s age and vaccination history.

-— Distemper — A serious viral disease affecting the respiratory, gastrointestinal, and nervous systems
+—Distemper is a serious viral disease affecting the respiratory, gastrointestinal, and nervous systems

 Protects against Bordetella bronchiseptica, a highly contagious respiratory bacteria that contributes to kennel cough.
 Recommended for dogs that board, visit groomers, attend daycare, or have frequent contact with other dogs.